r-hyperspec/unmixR/README.md

 ### unmixR
 #### An R package for unmixing of hyperspectral images

 `unmixR` is **WORK IN PROGRESS**.
-The fundamental structures & behavior may change frequently.
-Use at your own risk.
+The fundamental structures & behavior may change.
+For the time being, use at your own risk.

+Hyperspectral data are also called 'imaging spectroscopy' and 'imaging spectrometer data' depending upon the discipline.
+Such data consists of spectra collected over an x, y grid.
+Data sets like this are found in airborne land imaging studies, biomedical studies and art history investigations.
+The spectra are often visible, infrared, near-infrared, raman spectra or mass spectrometer data sets.

 **Installation:** works easiest using `devtools::install_git`: